owfm/owfm.me/posts/developer-experience.md

 This successful London financial services company employed me to streamline how their financial advisors get new business prospects into their in-house tracker.
 After consulting with them on their requirements I delivered:

-- **Frontend SPA** A web-app composed of a Formik form with dynamic fields and validation schema
+- **Frontend SPA** A web app composed of a Formik form with dynamic fields and validation schema

 1. React
 2. Formik